 Before looking at those examples, I want to clarify exactly what it is I’m talking about when I say “character emotion.”
 I’ll start with the most concrete definition of emotion from Merriam-Webster: “the affective state of consciousness.”
-When that is applied to the writing of character emotion in fiction, it is literally placing the reader within the character’s consciousness and explaining how a character’s emotional state affects his behavior.
-This allows a character to act in a rational or irrational way without confusing the reader; the motivation is not coming from a place of logic and reason, but rather a well-understood emotional state.
+When that is applied to the writing of character emotion in fiction, it means placing the reader within the character’s consciousness and explaining how a character’s emotional state affects his behavior.
+This allows a character to act in a rational or irrational way without confusing the reader; the motivation is not just coming from a place of logic and reason, but rather from a well-defined emotional state.

 Techniques and Definitions

-First, there is the technique of direct reporting.
-With the direct reporting technique, a narrator can describe the way a character is feeling, or a character can identify his or her own emotions.
-This is the most clear and effective way character emotion can be presented to a reader.
-Aside from a first-person narrator, a character only identifies his or her own emotions in dialogue.
-Of course, when used in dialogue, it is only as trustworthy as that character may be, but when employed by a narrator, the reader is left with a concrete understanding of what the described character is feeling.
-I will primarily look at examples of the narrator employing the direct reporting technique, but it can also be used by characters within the story.
-The example I used earlier of “Bob is sad” is a simple, but perfect, example of direct reporting.
-The reader knows what the character is feeling and applies that to any actions that follow.
+First, there is direct reporting.
+With the direct reporting technique, a narrator (first or third person) describes the way a character is feeling, or a character identifies his or her own emotions.
+Characters report their emotions in dialogue.
+Of course, dialogue reports are only as trustworthy as that character may be.
+When direct reports come from a narrator, the reader is left with a concrete understanding of what the described character is feeling.
+The example I used earlier of “Bob is sad” is a simple example of direct reporting.
+The reader knows what the character is feeling and applies that knowledge to any actions that follow.

 In her story “Nettles,” Alice Munro employs a first-person narrator to explore the feelings and thoughts of a woman struggling with her definition of love.
 The story begins with a flashback to the narrator’s childhood and her first encounter with love as a young girl, which unwittingly set the standard for love that would last her whole life.
 The story then moves ahead to the narrator’s divorce and her finding her first love again after many years.
 The narrator uses the direct reporting technique to describe both her emotions as an innocent child experiencing love for the first time as well as an adult searching for a fulfilling relationship following a failed marriage.